Enjoy teaching scientific method! Start with some simple experiments. Soon, your little scientists will understand how to conduct a fair test.

 - Draw conclusions.

-Research: Water in an open container will continue to evaporate until it is all gone.
+- Research: Water in an open container will continue to evaporate until it is all gone.
 When water is placed in a closed container, it also evaporates.
-This happens only until the air between the cover to the container and the water surface is saturated, or full of water vapor.
-Then the water molecules begin to return to the water at the same rate that others are evaporating.
+This happens only until the air in the cup is saturated, or full of water vapor.
+Then the water molecules begin to return to the water.
+This happens at the same rate that others are evaporating.

-Hypothesis: A small amount of water will evaporate from a closed cup, and more will evaporate from an open cup.
+- Hypothesis: A small amount of water will evaporate from a closed cup.
+More will evaporate from an open cup.

 - Procedure – (1) Measure 50 milliliters of water into six cups.
 (2) Cover three cups in plastic wrap.
 Leave the other three cups open to the air.
 (3) Wait two days.
 (4) Measure the amounts of water in each cup.
 Record.